Foot binding: Origin

 There are a number of stories about the origin of foot binding before its establishment during the Song dynasty.
 One of these accounts is of Pan Yunu, a favourite consort of the Southern Qi Emperor Xiao Baojuan.
 In the story, Pan Yunu, renowned for having delicate feet, performed a dance barefoot on a floor decorated with the design of a golden lotus.
 The Emperor, expressing admiration, said that "lotus springs from her every step!" (bù bù shēng lián 歩歩生蓮), a reference to the Buddhist legend of Padmavati, under whose feet lotus springs forth.
 This story may have given rise to the terms 'golden lotus' or 'lotus feet' used to describe bound feet; there is no evidence, however, that Consort Pan ever bound her feet.

-The general view is that the practice is likely to have originated during the reign of the 10th-century Emperor Li Yu of the Southern Tang, just before the Song dynasty.
+An early story of foot binding suggests it was used in a dance similar to ballet.
+This story indicates that footbinding may have originated during the reign of the 10th-century Emperor Li Yu of the Southern Tang, just before the Song dynasty.
 Li Yu created a 6 ft golden lotus decorated with precious stones and pearls and asked his concubine Yao Niang (窅娘) to bind her feet in white silk into the shape of the crescent moon.
-She then performed a dance on the points of her bound feet on the lotus.
+She wraps silken ribbons around her feet, like a modern ballet dancer, then dances on her toes.
 Yao Niang's dance was said to be so graceful that others sought to imitate her.
 The binding of feet was then replicated by other upper-class women and the practice spread.

 Some of the earliest possible references to foot binding appear around 1100, when a couple of poems seemed to allude to the practice.
-Soon after 1148, in the earliest extant discourse on the practice of foot binding, scholar Zhang Bangji wrote that a bound foot should be arch shaped and small.
+Soon after 1148, in the earliest extant discourse on the practice of foot binding, scholar Zhang Bangji wrote that a bound foot should be arch-shaped and small.
 He observed that "women's foot binding began in recent times; it was not mentioned in any books from previous eras."
 In the 13th century, scholar Che Ruoshui wrote the first known criticism of the practice: "Little girls not yet four or five years old, who have done nothing wrong, nevertheless are made to suffer unlimited pain to bind [their feet] small.
 I do not know what use this is."